 Melanoma is a serious form of skin cancer that impacts tens of thousands of Americans today.
 While a diagnosis can be alarming, know that there are advanced treatment options available that have helped many patients reach a full recovery.

 What Is Melanoma?

 it is considered the most severe form of skin cancer.
 It is considered dangerous because it can quickly spread to other areas of the body (namely the organs) if left untreated for too long.
-With that being said, melanoma is rarer than basal cell carcinoma and squamous cell carcinoma.
+With that being said, it is rarer than basal cell carcinoma and squamous cell carcinoma.

 Damage to DNA from UV radiation is the main cause.
 Excessive sun exposure or use of indoor tanning booths are common causes of UV radiation.

 What Does It Look Like?

 You can differentiate between a melanoma and a regular mole by looking out for the “ABCDEs”, which represent common signs.
 These include:

 - A: Asymmetry, which refers to the asymmetric shape (Benign moles are often circular or oval in shape, but a melanoma is usually irregular in shape.)

 - B: Border, which refers to the uneven or jagged perimeter of most

 - C: Color, which refers to the variety of colors that may appear in a single melanoma, including gray, tan, brown, black, white, red, pink, and blue

-- D: Diameter, which refers to the average size of a melanoma: ¼ of an inch
+- D: Diameter, which refers to the average size: ¼ of an inch

-- E: Evolving, which refers to the tendency of melanoma to change in color, size, and shape
+- E: Evolving, which refers to the tendency to change in color, size, and shape

 Melanoma may also bleed, crust over, appear scaly, or itch.

 How Is Melanoma Treated?

 It is a serious condition, but advancements in skin cancer treatment mean that there’s hope today for patients to make a full recovery.
 Prior to treatment, your doctor will examine your case to determine the stage of the condition.
 Recommended treatments may vary depending on which stage you are in.